Morning Habits That Set You Up for a Great Day

 1. Wake Up With Intention — Not Just an Alarm

-Tip: Try placing your alarm across the room to force yourself out of bed.
+One of the most overlooked habits is how you wake up.
+Hitting snooze multiple times not only cuts into your day but also disrupts your natural sleep cycle, leaving you groggier.
+Try placing your alarm across the room to force yourself out of bed.
 Even better, use a sunrise alarm clock that gradually brightens the room before your wake time.
 It’s a more natural and less jarring way to rise.

 2. Hydrate Before You Caffeinate

-After 6–8 hours of sleep, your body is naturally dehydrated.
+After several hours of sleep, your body is naturally dehydrated.
 Reaching for coffee first thing might give you a quick jolt, but water is what your body actually needs to jump-start digestion, circulation, and brain function.

 • Keep a glass of water on your nightstand or next to your toothbrush.